 Cha Ong Waterfall is another waterfall in Ratanakiri.
 The waterfall is not far from Banlung, it is about 8 km away west of Banlung near Cha Ong village.
 You can reach the waterfall after descending down a slope, once at the bottom, you will see the waterfall surrounded by such beautiful jungle scenery.

-The water comes from Eisey Patamak Mountain that creates the waterfall.
+The water comes from Eisey Patamak Mountain which creates the waterfall.

 Go On Green Jungle Trekking Tour

 The Green Jungle Trekking Tours is a company that offers tours around Ratanakiri such as Virachey National park trekking, gibbon watching in VenSai Siempang National park, and days trips to visit the volcanic lake, waterfalls, and many more.